 The first court appearance in a criminal case is called an arraignment.
 Technically, the court must formally advise you of the charges against you, and you must enter a plea of Guilty or Not Guilty.
 Bail is also commonly addressed at arraignment as well, meaning bail can be increased or decreased.
 Probably the most debilitating action taken at the arraignment is the court's propensity to issue a Criminal Protective Order.

 WHY WOULD THE COURT ISSUE A CRIMINAL PROTECTIVE ORDER(CPO)?

 In any Domestic violence case, the court at arraignment will issue a CPO prohibiting the Defendant from contacting the alleged victim(s) in the case.
 This is (arguably) an unconstitutional violation of Due Process since the court “should” have held a hearing with notice and an opportunity to be heard.
 In Vista and Downtown San Diego, the judges will typically issue a CPO order against the defendant.
-The only way to avoid such an order, which frequently requires a family to split up and live apart, is for the alleged victim to be present in court and testify.
+The only way to avoid such an order, which frequently requires a family to split up and live apart, is for the alleged victim to testify in court.
 To avoid a CPO, they must convince the judge they are not in fear for their safety and do not need the defendant restrained.
-In my experience, judges almost always order a CPO, even if not wanted by the defendant or their partner.
+In my experience, judges almost always order a CPO, even if the defendant or their partner does not want it.
 In some cases, the court will modify the CPO to prohibit “negative contact,” which allows the parties to live together, but the victim must first convince the court they do not need to be separated.

 ARE DOMESTIC VIOLENCE CASES MISDEMEANORS OR FELONIES?